 “I look upon all free soilers as rogues, and they ought to be treated as such.”
 To this, Butler replied that he was a free soiler and expected to vote for Kansas to be a Free-State, whereupon Kelley angrily retorted: “I do not expect you will be allowed to vote.”

-Nothing further was said at the time, but early the next morning Kelley and a few other pro-slavery men called at the hotel and demanded that Butler subscribe to some resolutions which had been adopted at a recent meeting, one of which was as follows:
+Nothing further was said at the time, but early the following day, Kelley and a few other pro-slavery men called at the hotel and demanded that Butler subscribe to some resolutions that had been adopted at a recent meeting, one of which was as follows:

 “That we recommend the good work of purging our town of all resident abolitionists, and after cleansing our town of such nuisances shall do the same for the settlers on Walnut and Independence creeks, whose propensities for cattle stealing are well known.”

 Butler was a man of positive views and undaunted courage and naturally refused to sign a resolution so contrary to his opinions.
-The mob then seized him, blackened his face, placed him upon a raft, and set him adrift upon the Missouri River.
+The mob seized him, blackened his face, placed him on a raft, and set him adrift upon the Missouri River.
 Several flags were then raised on the raft bearing the inscriptions: “Eastern Emigrant Aid Express.
 The Reverend Butler, Agent for the Underground Railroad.
-The way they are served in Kansas; For Boston.
+The way they are served in Kansas, For Boston.
 Cargo insured — the unavoidable danger of the Missourians and the Missouri River excepted; Let future Emissaries from the North beware.”

 He was again maltreated by a mob led by his old enemy, Kelley, on March 30, 1856, when he was given a mock trial and sentenced to hang.
-But this decree was changed and he was given a coat of tar and cotton wool.
-At the same time, he was informed that if he ever appeared in Atchison again he would be put to death.
+But this decree was changed, and he was given a coat of tar and cotton wool.
+At the same time, he was informed that he would be put to death if he ever appeared in Atchison again.